Connect with us

 office

-Your brand needs to be consistent
+Your brand needs to be consistent.

 While you could initially maintain that leaving the typical branding out of your office is no big deal, Entrepreneur warns that such a lax attitude could be harmful further down the line.
-The site explains: “The brand can become disjointed, unreliable and divided so much that it confuses customers, clients, employees, and even the executive team.”
+The site explains: “The brand can become disjointed, unreliable, and divided so much that it confuses customers, clients, employees, and even the executive team.”

-All in all, by keeping your brand so consistent that it extends even to your workplace decor, you can make that brand look more professional.
+By keeping your brand so consistent that it extends even to your workplace decor, you can make that brand look more professional.
 You can also show that this brand authentically reflects your ethos rather than merely serves as a facade for marketing purposes.

 What are the ingredients of consistent branding?